 Instilling the right company culture can help businesses retain employees.
 Eaton-Cardone consciously tries to cultivate a positive environment where people enjoy coming to work.
 "I want my employees to stay with us not because they're obliged to, but because they want to," she says.
 There are limitations, though, and even with an amazing culture, employees may leave for a variety of reasons.

 Walker discovered that putting in extra work upfront can pay off big later.
-The company improved its onboarding and vetting process and rarely has problems with contractors today.
+The company improved its onboarding and vetting process and rarely has problems with contractors.

 Gene Caballero is a co-founder of GreenPal, a competitive pricing service for yard maintenance, which he describes as Uber for lawn care.
 Offering insight into what it's like to run a consumer-facing business today, he says, "One negative Yelp review can tarnish your online presence if you have zero positive ones."
 To make matters worse, some customers are quick to complain before letting the business rectify the problem, or even leave a negative review without actually trying a product or service.

-Mike Catania, chief technology officer at PromotionCode.org, a coupon site, says the company's online presence is often on his mind, another stressor that didn't exist just a few years ago.
+Mike Catania, founder and chief technology officer of coupon site PromotionCode.org, says the company's online presence is often on his mind, another stressor that didn't exist just a few years ago.
 He worries about where the site shows up when consumers use a search engine, as high rankings can help drive business.

 "I don't foresee this stress ever dissipating completely," Catania says.
 He manages some of the stress by making sure the website is always up to date and reminds himself that the team is working as hard as they can.
 He also regularly exercises and has found that physical activity helps relieve anxiety.